 In the presentation I describe the Organized Self as being:

 Equipped with an ‘organization agent’ – software representing us in finding opportunities to create mutual value with others, and helping to realise that value.

 In the transcript you'll see I used the term "powered by" to describe the relationship between organization agents and us humans.
 Perhaps "powered by" and "equipped" fall short of the idea I'm trying to convey, and my only excuse is the old one of trying to describe a new model with the lexicon of the old model.

 When a high profile individual entreats "speak to my agent", the human agent is part and parcel of the organization at hand.
 I consider that analogous.

 By the way, I distinguish between cooperation and collaboration.
 Collaboration is working together to common purpose.
 Cooperation is working towards common ends based on common values.
-(I think I picked this up from Stowe Boyd although somewhat ironically Google and I aren't getting along today and I can't find a source.)
+(I think I picked this up from Stowe Boyd although somewhat ironically Google and I aren't getting along today and I can't find a source. –– Update, it was Stowe, who references this source.)
 You can tell I'm 'working out loud here' – a euphemism for presenting half-baked ideas – when you wonder, if software is a symbiotic equal in organization, in cooperation, does that therefore mean it is authored with values?

 Socioveillance surmounts surveillance

 A component of Organized Self.
 A personal and private service monitoring our interactions with our socios.
 Negotiates data exchange with others’ service according to our respective privacy policies to enrich our mutual understanding within comfortable boundaries.